PF

 Instructions

 1. 1Rinse the dried red beans thoroughly under cool water.
-Transfer them to a large bowl and cover with plenty of water.
-Let them soak overnight.
-When ready to cook, drain the beans, give them a final rinse, and set aside.
+Transfer to a large bowl, cover with plenty of water, and soak overnight.
+When ready to cook, drain the beans and rinse again.

-2. 2In a large heavy-bottomed pot, heat the olive oil over medium-high heat.
-Add the sliced Andouille sausage and cook until browned and fragrant, about 5 to 6 minutes, stirring occasionally to get color on all sides.
+2. 2Heat the olive oil in a large heavy-bottomed pot over medium-high heat.
+Add the sliced andouille sausage and cook 5–6 minutes, stirring occasionally, until browned on all sides and fragrant.

-3. 3Add the chopped onion, bell pepper, celery, and garlic to the pot with the sausage.
-Sauté for 3 to 4 minutes, until the vegetables are softened and aromatic.
-Stir in the tomato paste and cook for another minute.
+3. 3Add the chopped onion, bell pepper, celery, and garlic to the pot.
+Sauté over medium-high heat for 3–4 minutes, stirring occasionally, until softened and aromatic.
+Stir in the tomato paste and cook 1 minute more.

-4. 4Sprinkle in the Italian herbs, Cajun seasoning, cumin, paprika, cayenne, and toss in the thyme sprigs.
-Stir everything well to coat.
-Add the soaked red beans, ham hock, water, salt, and black pepper.
-Bring to a boil, then reduce the heat to low.
-Cover and let it simmer for 1½ to 2 hours, or until the beans are tender and the broth has thickened.
+4. 4Sprinkle in the Italian seasoning, Cajun seasoning blend, ground cumin, paprika, and cayenne pepper.
+Add the fresh thyme sprigs and stir everything well to coat.
+Add the drained red beans, smoked ham hock, and enough water to cover by 2 inches.
+Bring to a boil over medium-high heat, then reduce heat to low, cover, and simmer 1½–2 hours until the beans are tender and the broth has thickened.

 Nutrition — Per Serving